WoPoss-project/Pygmalion/README.md

 ## Quick introduction

 [Pygmalion](http://woposs.unil.ch/pygmalion.php) allows users to create a semantic map of any word by simply filling two forms.
 The first form has two versions, the 'modal' version (Pygmalion-modal) and the 'simplified' version which drops the notion of modality (Pygmalion-simple).
-The second form allows the user to specify the relationships between the different meanings, which is the biggest feature of this project.
+The second form allows the user to specify the relationships between the different meanings.

 The resulting visualisation is also separated in two parts: the semantic map itself and a network graph.
-The semantic map holds all the information from the first form: it displays all the definitions, it generates colours for the different types of modality, it renders the definition arrows according to the emergence and, if there is any, the disappearance dates, and it can be sorted chronologically, by collocations or by groups.
-Clicking on a definition arrow will display this definition's relationships with other definitions.
-That is, relevant definitions _relative to_ the clicked one will be displayed while irrelevant ones will be removed.
-Then, relationship arrows will be displayed on the right, showing exactly what kind of relationships there are.
+The semantic map holds all the information from the first form: it displays all the definitions, it generates arrows whose colour corresponds to the different types of modality, it renders meaning arrows according to the emergence and, if there is any, the disappearance dates.
+The meaning arrows can be sorted by chronology, by collocations or by groups.
+Clicking on a meaning arrow will display all relationships of that meaning with other meanings.
+That is, relevant meanings _relative to_ the clicked one will be displayed while irrelevant ones will be removed.
+Then, relationship arrows will be displayed on the right, showing the directionality of the relationship.

-The network graph is a quick and efficient way to visualise all the definitions' relationships with one another.
-The graph is interactive, in that each node can be dragged around which will in turn rearrange the visualisation.
+The network graph is a quick and efficient way to visualise all relationships of each meaning with the other ones.
+The graph is interactive: each node can be dragged around and this will in turn rearrange the visualisation.
 Please note that moving nodes around will move the other nodes further away.

 For more information about the tool, including a tutorial, please visit the [website of the project](http://woposs.unil.ch/pygmalion.php).